oraclesantamonica/hpc/Lab 300/Lab 3-2.md

 done
 ```
 - Create a machinelist <br/>
 OpenFOAM on the headnode does not automatically know which compute nodes are available.
-You can create a machinefile at /mnt/share/machinelist.txt with the private IP address of all the nodes along with the number of CPUs available.
+You can create a machinefile at `/mnt/share/machinelist.txt with` the private IP address of all the nodes along with the number of CPUs available.
 The headnode should also be included.
-The format for the entries is private-ip-address cpu=number-of-coresf
+The format for the entries is `private-ip-address cpu=number-of-cores`

 ```
 10.0.0.2 cpu=1